 New Europe chronicled Palin's travels to 20 countries in an area that's changed beyond measure since the end of the Cold War and collapse of the Iron Curtain.
 An anniversary programme celebrating 20 years since 80 Days Around the World saw Palin return to Dubai and Mumbai more recently.

 Palin won the BAFTA Award for Best Actor in a Supporting Role for his performance in A Fish Called Wanda and won the BAFTA Special Award in 2005.
 In 2000, Palin received the CBE for services to television.
+In 2018, Palin was awarded a knighthood, taking his official nomenclature to Sir Michael Edward Palin KCMG, CBE, FRGS.

-Michael Palin's journeys are chronicled in books of the same name:
+Sir Michael Palin's journeys are chronicled in books of the same name:

 - Around the World in 80 Days